jeessh/jeessh/README.md

 <!-- JESSE HUANG JEESSH -->

 * 🎓 I'm a 4th year student @ the University of Waterloo, majoring in Computer Science
-* 🧑‍💻 3 years of dev experience, 1 year of professional experience
+* 🧑‍💻 4 years of dev experience, _almost_ 2 years of professional experience
 * 🌱 Deep diving into SWE life (and trying not to break prod 🥀)

 <div>